reppners/ngx-drag-drop/README.md

     // optionally set the type of dragged data to restrict dropping on compatible dropzones dndType?: string;

+    // optionally set the index of the item being dragged, this is useful when dragging primitives dndIndex?: number;

     // conditionally disable the draggability
     dndDisableIf: boolean;